mgfarmer/openscad_tray_generator/README.md

 keep all of this stuff sorted and organized.
 Maybe you have an existing storage cabinet with drawers, or maybe you are building one of those too.
 What you need for those drawers are organizer trays tailor made for specific items.

-This tool, which I call [product] (because I cannot think of a better name right now) might be just what you need. [product] can be used to build a large library of trays, trays that are all designed to work together.
+This tool, which I call Tray Generator (because I cannot think of a better name right now) might be just what you need.
+Tray Generator can be used to build a large library of trays, trays that are all designed to work together.
 They will fill grids nicely.
 They will stack nicely.
 You can even print lids.

 The general intent is that you can build a large library of compatible trays and then print what you need, when you